gensart-x/sora-erlyana/README.md

 Do the message here ! : <a href="https://wa.me/6285210846946">WhatsApp Sora</a>

+> [!NOTE]
-> ⚠ Do note too that if you want to use Sora, USE, IT, WISELY.
-Or I will remove the try-out link above and block your number from Sora.
+> Do note too that if you want to try Sora, USE, IT, WISELY.
+Or I will remove the try-out link above or block your number from Sora.

 ## Current Status 🟢